 - 3/4 Cup flour all purporse or whole wheat

 - Peel, core, and thinly slice those apples.
 (We used to have a peeler/corer/slicer that we got as a wedding gift works that worked amazingly for this, but now do it by hand and it isn’t that tedious.)
 Add the sugar, cinnamon, nutmeg, and salt.
 Don't add the tapioca flour yet.
 Stir and set to the side.
 We're going to let the apples sit and macerate (soften).
 You can let them sit for a few hours, or immediately move on to the next step.

 - Prepare pie crust and slip into the fridge until you’re ready for it.
 (Check out this video for some fun ideas on finishing your edges.)

-- Mix topping ingredients with a pastry blender or two knives until the butter is pea sized and the mixture resembles small crumbs.
-Sprinkle evenly across the apples.
+- Mix topping ingredients in a food processor until it is a sand consistency that clumps together when you gently squeeze in your hand.
+(Alternatively, you can use a pastry blender or two knives, cutting until the butter is pea sized and the mixture resembles small crumbs.)

 - Preheat oven to 400° F. Wait for the oven to get up to temperature and then assemble the pie.